PrefectHQ/prefect/docs/getting-started/quickstart.md

     repo_info.serve(name="my-first-deployment", cron="0 0 * * *")
 ```

-Once run, this will create a cron schedule for our deployment that instructs it to run at noon every day.
-When you stop this script, Prefect will automatically pause your deployment's schedule for you.
+Running our script will create a cron schedule for our deployment so that it runs every day at noon.
+When you stop the running script, Prefect will automatically pause your deployment's schedule.

 ![Deployment schedule](/img/ui/deployment-cron-schedule.png)